4. The Relationship Between Each of the Three Stages of God’s Work

 The work of today has pushed forward the work of the Age of Grace; that is, the work under the entire six-thousand-year management plan has moved forward.
 Though the Age of Grace has ended, there has been progress in God’s work.
 Why do I say time and again that this stage of work builds upon the Age of Grace and the Age of Law?
 Because the work of this day is a continuation of the work done in the Age of Grace, and an advance over that done in the Age of Law.
 The three stages are tightly interconnected, with each link in the chain closely tied to the next.
 Why do I also say that this stage of work builds on that done by Jesus?
 Supposing that this stage did not build on the work done by Jesus, another crucifixion would have to take place in this stage, and the redemptive work of the previous stage would have to be done all over again.
 This would be meaningless.
 And so it is not that the work is completely finished, but that the age has moved forward and the level of the work has been raised higher than before.
 It can be said that this stage of work is built on the foundation of the Age of Law and upon the rock of Jesus’ work.
 God’s work is built stage by stage, and this stage is not a new beginning.
 Only the combination of the three stages of work may be deemed the six-thousand-year management plan.

 The final stage of work does not stand alone, but is part of the whole formed together with the two previous stages, which is to say that it is impossible to complete the entire work of salvation by only doing one of the three stages of work.
 Even though the final stage of work is able to fully save man, this does not mean that it is only necessary to carry out this single stage on its own, and that the two previous stages of work are not required to save man from the influence of Satan.
 No single stage of the three stages can be held up as the only vision that must be known by all mankind, for the entirety of the work of salvation is the three stages of work, not a single stage among them.
 As long as the work of salvation has not been accomplished, the management of God will be unable to come to a complete end.
 God’s being, His disposition, and His wisdom are expressed in the entirety of the work of salvation; they are not revealed to man at the very beginning, but have been gradually expressed in the work of salvation.
-Each stage of the work of salvation expresses part of the disposition of God, and part of His being; not every stage of work can directly and completely express the entirety of God’s being.
+Each stage of the work of salvation expresses part of the disposition of God, and part of His being; no one stage of work can directly and completely express the entirety of God’s being.
 As such, the work of salvation can only be fully concluded once the three stages of work have been completed, and so man’s knowledge of the entirety of God is inseparable from the three stages of God’s work.
 What man gains from one stage of work is merely the disposition of God that is expressed in a single part of His work.
 It cannot represent the disposition and being that is expressed in the stages before or after.
 That is because the work of saving mankind cannot be finished straight away during one period, or in one location, but gradually becomes deeper according to man’s level of development at different times and places.
 It is work that is carried out in stages, and it is not completed in a single stage.
 So, God’s entire wisdom is crystallized in the three stages, rather than in one individual stage.
 His entire being and His entire wisdom are laid forth in these three stages, and each stage contains His being, and each stage is a record of the wisdom of His work.
 Man should know the entire disposition of God expressed in these three stages.
 All this of God’s being is of the utmost importance to all mankind, and if people do not have this knowledge when they worship God, then they are no different from those who worship Buddha.
 God’s work among man is not hidden from man, and should be known by all of those who worship God.
 Since God has carried out the three stages of the work of salvation among man, man should know the expression of what He has and is during these three stages of work.
 This is what must be done by man.
 What God hides from man is that which man is incapable of achieving, and that which man should not know, whereas that which God shows to man is that which man should know, and that which man should possess.
 Each of the three stages of work is carried out upon the foundation of the previous stage; it is not carried out independently, separate from the work of salvation.
-Though there are great differences in the age and type of work that is carried out, at its core is still the salvation of mankind, and each stage of the work of salvation is deeper than the last.
+Though there are great differences in the age and the work that is carried out, at its core is still the salvation of mankind, and each stage of the work of salvation is deeper than the last.

 The entire management of God is divided into three stages, and in each stage, fitting requirements are made of man.
 Furthermore, as the ages pass and progress, God’s requirements of all mankind become ever higher.
 Thus, step-by-step, this work of God’s management reaches its climax, until man beholds the fact of the “appearance of the Word in the flesh,” and in this way the requirements of man become even higher, as do the requirements of man to bear testimony.
-The more man is capable of truly cooperating with God, the more he glorifies God.
+The more man is capable of truly cooperating with God, the more God gains glory.
 Man’s cooperation is the testimony that he is required to bear, and the testimony that he bears is the practice of man.
 Therefore, whether or not God’s work can have the due effect, and whether or not there can be true testimony, are inextricably linked to the cooperation and testimony of man.
 When the work is finished, which is to say, when all of God’s management has reached its end, man will be required to bear higher testimony, and when the work of God reaches its end, the practice and entry of man will reach their zenith.
 In the past, man was required to comply with the law and the commandments, and he was required to be patient and humble.
 Today, man is required to obey all of God’s arrangements and possess a supreme love of God, and he is ultimately required to still love God amid tribulation.
 These three stages are requirements that God makes of man, step-by-step, throughout His entire management.
 Each stage of God’s work goes deeper than the last, and in each stage the requirements of man are more profound than the last, and in this way, God’s entire management gradually takes shape.
 It is precisely because the requirements of man are ever higher that man’s disposition comes ever closer to the standards required by God, and only then does the whole of mankind begin to gradually depart from the influence of Satan until, when God’s work comes to a complete end, the whole of mankind will have been saved from the influence of Satan.

 The work of God’s entire management plan is personally done by God Himself.
 The first stage—the creation of the world—was personally done by God Himself, and if it had not been, then no one would have been capable of creating mankind; the second stage was the redemption of all mankind, and it was also personally done by God Himself; the third stage goes without saying: There is an even greater need for the end of all God’s work to be done by God Himself.
 The work of redeeming, conquering, gaining, and perfecting the whole of mankind is all personally carried out by God Himself.
 If He did not personally do this work, then His identity could not be represented by man, nor His work done by man.
 In order to defeat Satan, in order to gain mankind, and in order to give man a normal life on earth, He personally leads man and personally works among man; for the sake of His entire management plan, and for all of His work, He must personally do this work.